eirshy/Eirshy.PB/Eirshy.PB.PressXToJson/README.md

  nothing about the game itself- it merely provides a more powerful language for mod authors to use.

-### Installation - NOT ACTUALLY READY YET
+### Installation - BETA AVAILBALBE
-Once it is:
+Simply snag the latest in the 00-RELEASE folder, and extract it and enable it like any other mod.

-Simply download the "Release.zip", and extract it in the standard mod folder.
-Then, enable it through the in-game menu.
  As we have to hook a number of mod-loading actions, you should place it ***first*** in your mod load order.